 Erivedge may also be used for purposes not listed in this medication guide.

-For Women: Use effective birth control while taking Erivedge and for at least 7 months after your treatment ends.
+For Women: Use effective birth control to prevent pregnancy while you are using this medicine and for at least 24 months after your last dose.
 Call your doctor at once if you quit using birth control, if your period is late, or if you think you might be pregnant.

-Call your doctor at once if a pregnancy occurs while either sexual partner is taking Erivedge.
+Call your doctor at once if a pregnancy occurs while either sexual partner is taking vismodegib.

-You should not use Erivedge if you are allergic to vismodegib.
+You should not use Erivedge if you are allergic to vismodegib, or:

 liver disease; or